YoniA/terminal-quiz/README.md

 ```

 In this format, the `###` separtes questions, `---` separates question parts.
-For each question, the first line is the question domain (shold be known in advance), then question body and answer options, separated by `---`.
+For each question, the first line is the domain id, then question body and answer options, separated by `---`.
 The last line of the question is its anwer key (a|b|c|d);

 #### caveats:

+* the domain id should be known in advance.
+You can find it by running `utils/db_overview.sh`.
-* question body answer options cannot span multiple lines
+* question body answer options cannot span multiple lines.
-* double quotes are not allowed
+* double quotes are not allowed anywhere.

 3. With this format followed correctly, the `question` file is ready for upload. run the following command from the project directory: